rougier/from-python-to-numpy/06-custom-vectorization.rst

     [ [0] [1 2] [3 4 5] [6 7 8] ]

-At this point, the question is whether to subclass the ndarray class or to use an internal ndarray to store our data.
-In our specific case, it does not make really sense to subclass the ndarray because we don"t really want to offer the ndarray interface.
-Instead, we'll use a ndarray for storing the list data and this choice in design will offer us more flexibility.
+At this point, the question is whether to subclass the `ndarray` class or to use an internal `ndarray` to store our data.
+In our specific case, it does not really make sense to subclass `ndarray` because we don't really want to offer the `ndarray` interface.
+Instead, we'll use an `ndarray` for storing the list data and this design choice will offer us more flexibility.

 .. code::
    :class: output